Pumpkin Banana Muffins

 Instructions

-• Add the butter and both sugars to a mixing bowl.
-Use a hand or stand mixer to cream the butter and sugars together on medium-high speed until the mixture is light and fluffy, about 2 to 3 minutes.
+- Add the butter and both sugars to a mixing bowl.
+Use a hand or stand mixer to cream the butter and sugars together on medium-high speed until the mixture is light and fluffy, about 1 to 2 minutes.

-• Add the bananas to the butter mixture and mash them with a fork.
+- Add the bananas to the bowl and mash them smooth with a fork.
 Add the pumpkin purée and vanilla extract to the bowl.
-Use the electric mixer to mix everything together.
+Mix well.

-• Add the flour to the bowl.
-Switch to a wooden spoon and gently stir the muffin until the flour is just mixed in.
+- Add the flour mixture to the bowl.
+Switch to a spoon or spatula and gently fold until the flour is just mixed in.

-• Sprinkle all of the streusel evenly over the 12 pumpkin banana muffins.
+- Sprinkle all of the streusel evenly over the 12 pumpkin banana muffins.
 Place the tin in the preheated oven and bake the muffins for 15 minutes.
 Reduce the heat to 350ºF (180ºC) and continue to bake 5 to 7 minutes more.
 Transfer the tin to a wire rack to cool for 10 minutes before turning the muffins out onto the rack to cool completely.
-Pumpkin banana muffins are best served warm with a smear of butter.

 Recipe Notes